 On this page you will find all of our Spanish translations of resources promoting physical literacy.
-If you are interested in helping translate any of our resources into another language, please contact us.

 What is physical literacy?
 If you are educating parents on the concept for the first time, it can be tricky to communicate some of the nuances.
 This colourful infographic summarizes a lot of complex ideas into a simple format that parents will understand.
 You can download the infographic